BerkerYuceer/bslider/README.md

           interval: 4000,                               // Interval between each image slide by milisecond (default 5000)
           count: 4,                                     // Image count you want to show (in this case last 2 img hidden)
           speed: 800,                                   // Speed of fade animation ('fast', 'slow', 200) // 200 as miliseconds
-          autoSlide: false                              // Boolean for timed animations by given interval. def: true - });                                             // On false animates only when clicked..
+          autoSlide: false,                             // Boolean for timed animations by given interval. def: true - On false; animates only when clicked..
+          position: 'right'                             // Position of the gallery def: bottom });
       });
     </script>